PJTH3G0D/BotBot/README.md

  GPT made Functions and Functionality ready plus more

 # Donate 5 keep a hacker alive 😂
-Donate $5 along with your email in comments via cashapp for a working sample and first dips, 6mths before release with lifetime updates.
+Donate $5 along with your email in comments via cashapp to @ $cellphonemega for a working sample and first dips, 6mths before release with lifetime updates.
 * Simple Install just put in localhost folder run server and visit localhost/botbot.
 Free realease wont be updated and will be incomplete with less features more of learning experience a BYO template. full version with all my hacks and malicious activity will require a small $5 donation as the work was very hard for me especially with css and javascript